SorX14/playbulbcandle/README.md

 Get the library

     pip install playbulbcandle

 ## Usage

-Look in `tester.py` for a working example
+Look in `tester.py` for a working example.
+More information can be found in this [blob post](https://stevep.xyz/2016/12/controlling-playbulb-candles-with-python/).

 ```python
   from playbulbcandle import PlayBulbCandle